 Birmingham’s Chinese quarter celebrates in style each year at the Arcadian Centre, and 2014 promises to be no different.
 The largest celebration of its kind in the Midlands, the day attracts around 20,000 people.

-Search for top places to find Chinese food in the UK.
+Search for Chinese restaurants in the UK.

 Or, why not eat in – try our delicious recipes and celebrate Chinese New Year with a fab feast at home.